xemul/cylang/README.md

 As was said above, commands may need more subsequent tokens to be evaluated.
 Here's how.

+* Declaring a symbol

+Token `!` makes a new symbol.
+It takes a symbol token, and dereferences it all excluding the traling component.
+Then it takes another token, checks that the evaluated symbol part referes to a map and creates a new element in the map.

+All the symbols live in a root map, so if the symbol name doesn't have any dots in it the new entry is created in this root map thus resulting in somehwat that looks like a global variable.
+For example

+    ! x 1

+makes a variable named x being a number 1.

+    ! x [ ]
+    ! x.a "string"

+makes a new empty map named "x", then makes an entry with the key "a" in it being a string with the value "string".

 * Arythmetics

 Tokens: `+ - / * %`.
 Evaluate two more tokens.